-'Sit down beside me here,' she said, patting the further corner of the bench.
-'I will tell you in a moment.
-Oh, I am so tired -feel how my heart leaps!
+'Sit down beside me here,' she returned, patting the further corner of the bench.
+'I will follow you in a moment.
+O, I am so tired... feel how my heart leaps!
 Where is your thief?'

 'At his post,' replied Otto.
 'Shall I introduce him?
 He seems an excellent companion.'

 'No,' she said, 'do not hurry me yet.
 I must speak to you.
 Not but I adore your thief; I adore any one who has the spirit to do wrong.
 I never cared for virtue till I fell in love with my Prince.'
 She laughed musically.
-'And even so, it is not for your virtues,' she added with a nod.
+'And even so, it is not for your virtues,' she added.

 Otto was embarrassed.
-'But you have not yet told me.
-What is in the bag?' he asked.
+'And now,' he asked, 'if you are anyway rested?'
 'Presently, presently.
 Let me breathe,' she said, panting a little harder than before.